School Consolidation

 How will students, families, and staff be supported during the transition?

 ARUSD is focused on making this transition as smooth as possible with minimal disruption.
-We will develop a comprehensive plan to ensure all students, families, and staff are supported during the transition.
-This includes working closely with school site leaders and central office staff to address any concerns and provide access to support services for students and families. -
+We will continue working closely with school site leaders and central office staff to address any concerns and provide access to support services for students and families. -

 Will my child receive the same programs, services, and support at their new school?